Phase separation for the 2D Cahn-Hilliard equation with a background shear flow: Uniform bounds for

 \begin{lem} Under the bootstrap assumptions \ref{i:bootstrap_a.1}--\ref{i:bootstrap_a.4}, there exists a constant $B_0>0$ depending on $\|\partial_{x_2}(c_0)_{\parallel}\|_{L^2}$, $M_0$, and $\|(c_0)_{\notparallel}\|_{L^2}$ such that

 for any $t\in[0,t_0]$. \end{lem}

 \begin{rem} To carry out the bootstrap argument, a global control on $c_{\parallel}$ is needed.
 However, due to the negative sign in front of the term $\partial_{x_2}^2 c_{\parallel}$ on the right-hand side of \eqref{eqn: u_par}, it seems difficult to obtain a $t$-independent upper bound for $\int_0^{t}\|\partial_{x_2}^2 c_{\parallel}\|_{L^2}^2 ds$ via integration by parts and an $L^2$ estimate.
-Utilizing the energy structure of the Cahn-Hilliard equation, we can however derive a global-in-time bound on $\|\partial_{x_2} c_{\parallel}(t)\|_{L^2}$, which is enough for our purposes, given that the energy controls this term. \end{rem}
+Utilizing the energy structure of the Cahn-Hilliard equation, we can, however, derive a global-in-time bound on $\|\partial_{x_2} c_{\parallel}(t)\|_{L^2}$ by showing that the forcing term in \eqref{eqn: u_par}, which contains $c_{\notparallel}$, is integrable on the time interval over which the \emph{bootstrap estimates} hold.
+As discussed in the end of last section, this result in turn implies that the \emph{bootstrap estimates} can be extended on a larger time interval and hence globally.
+Therefore, we conclude that $c_{\parallel}$ is asymptotically close to a one-dimensional solution. \end{rem}

 \begin{proof} For notational ease, we denote the energy $E[c_{\parallel}(t)]$ by $E_{\parallel}(t)$, with $E$ defined in \eqref{eqn: energy functional}.
 Then multiplying both sides of \eqref{eqn: u_par} by $c_{\parallel}^3-c_{\parallel}-\mu\partial_{x_2}^2 c_{\parallel}$ and integrating over $\TT^2$ yields: